 The Eagle’s Nest: A former meeting place for Nazi officials, perched high above a mountain.
 This is actually located right by Berchtesgaden and you could get here by public transit quite easily, but it requires a few transfers/waiting.
 If you prefer a tour, click here to check reviews and prices.

-Hallstatt: The cutest postcard village you’ll ever see.
-This place has been on my bucket list for ages but I still haven’t made it there.
-Don’t be like me 😉 You can easily book a tour to do this day trip easily.
+Hallstatt: The cutest postcard village you’ll ever see and from Salzburg, you can easily book a tour to do this day trip easily.
 Click here to check reviews and prices.
+PS: You can also follow my Hallstatt walking tour when you get there!

 10 Things to do in Salzburg During Your Day Trip from Munich